kevinrb/CourseProject_Coursera_GCData/README.md

 ## Instruction List

 1. Merges the training and the test sets to create one data set.

+> I use `read.table`  to load the raw data, then `cbind` to merge the train and test columns and finally `rbind` to merge the 2 datasets.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

+> I use `grepl` to filter the columns with mean and std.

 3. Uses descriptive activity names to name the activities in the data set

+> First, I load the activity names with `read.table` and finally, `merge` to inner join the activity names with the dataset.

 4. Appropriately labels the data set with descriptive variable names.

+> I use `gsub`,`tolower` and `sub` to set the appropriate labels following the rules showed in class.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+> I use pipes and the functions `group_by` and `summarise_at` in order to get the second tidy dataset.